drtimcouper/pk/README.txt

-Copy game.cfg to another file, mygame.cfg, say.
+Copy terrain.cfg to another file, myterrain.cfg, say.
 There is no naming convention that must be followed

 make sure the directory that pk is extracted into is on your pythonpath

 run

-$python game.py mygame.cfg
+$python terrain.py myterrain.cfg

-This will create mygame.cfg.txt, which can be viewed, and printed
+This will create myterrain.cfg.txt, which can be viewed, and printed